cjdbarlow/bedside-notebook/anaesthesia/cthr/mvr.md

 >Blood loss: ~400ml.
 G+H required, consider cross-match of at least 2 units.<br>
 > Special: CPB - higher risk for anaesthetic awareness.
 Risk of air embolism as left heart is opened.

-Repair or replacement of the mitral valve for:
+Mitral valvular surgery is performed for:
 * Mitral Stenosis
 * Mitral regurgitation
 * Endocarditis

-Mitral valve repair is performed for:
+The valve can be either:
+	* Repaired
+	Typically for:
 		* Posterior leaflet abnormalities
 		* Annula dilation
+	* Replaced:
+		* Severe MS

 ##Considerations
+*This covers factors unique to MVR.
+Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*

+* A
+	* OLV required for minimally invasive approach
+	Need either DLT or bronchial blocker.
 * B
 	* Pulmonary oedema
 	May have secondary effusions.